isomerpages/moe-taonan/_departments/美术 Art.md

 permalink: /departments/art/
 description: ""
 ---
 ### Vision / Mission

 **Vision** <br>
 An artist in every child

 **Mission** <br>
-To provide a stimulating and supportive environment for creative exploration, observation, experimentation and expression.
+To promote lifelong enjoyment and an appreciation for artistic works; developing visual literacy in our students.

 ![](/images/Banner_Art_2021.jpg)